 Alana’s abundance of music teaching experience involved leading music workshops, school bands and choirs for children including students with special needs.
 She has founded and taught the school choir at the Jockey Club Sarah Roe School of the English Schools Foundation.
 Alana was a music instructor at the Hong Kong Academy for Performing Arts.
 In 2012, she was invited by the Government of Hong Kong to give a series of “Summer Music Workshops – First Music Lessons” for two consecutive summers.
 Alana is currently on faculty at the Vancouver Academy of Music and is a certified music teacher of the Royal Conservatory of Music, holding the Advanced Specialist in Piano, Music Theory & History designations.
-The competitions she adjudicated include the Canadian Music Competition (CMC), the 20th Asia Piano Open Competition (final round),the Vancouver International Music Competition (preliminary round), the 25th & 26th Annual Edith Lando Gifted Youth Music Competition, the Phyllis Salter Annual Piano Competition, the Vancouver Academy of Music Junior and Intermediate Symphony Concerto Competitions, and the Mozart School of Music Vancouver Piano Concerto Competition.
-She is currently the Vice President of the Canada International Arts and Music Society; and is on the board for the Vancouver Women’s Musical Society.
+The competitions she adjudicated include the Canadian Music Competition (CMC), 20th Asia Piano Open Competition (final round), Vancouver International Music Competition (preliminary round), 25th & 26th Annual Edith Lando Gifted Youth Music Competition, Phyllis Salter Annual Piano Competition, Vancouver Academy of Music Junior and Intermediate Symphony Concerto Competitions, and Mozart School of Music Vancouver Piano Concerto Competition.
+She is currently the Vice President of the Canada International Arts and Music Society, the Vancouver International Music Competition; and served on the board for the Vancouver Women’s Musical Society.

 Besides music, she has also made contributions in the field of Chemistry and was awarded the Vice President Research Award from the Simon Fraser University.